 Moreover, in areas like Priorat, where Grenache vines are not excessively irrigated, the grapes tend to develop a higher concentration of phenolic compounds.
 This leads to the production of darker, more tannic wines, showcasing how vineyard practices and terroir intricately shape the qualities of Grenache wines.

-The Grenache grape, celebrated for its versatility and resilience, flourishes in several key wine regions across the globe, each offering distinct terroir influences:
+The Grenache grape, celebrated for its versatility and resilience, flourishes in several key world wine regions, each offering distinct terroir influences:

 Each region's unique combination of climate, soil type, and winemaking traditions imparts distinct characteristics to Grenache wines with medium acidity, ranging from concentrated and tannic to bold and fruity.